No Bake Chocolate Lasagna Cake Dessert Recipe

 Step 1: Make the Oreo Crust

-Press the mixture evenly into the bottom of a 9×13 inch baking dish.
-Use the flat bottom of a measuring cup or a glass to press it down firmly — a loose crust will crumble when you cut it later.
+Evenly distribute the mixture at the bottom of a 9×13 inch baking dish.
+Use the flat bottom of a measuring cup or glass to press down firmly – a loose crust will crumble when cut later.
+While making the next layer, place the pan in the fridge for 10-15 minutes.

 Step 2: Make the Cream Cheese Layer